English name: Yellow-bellied Water Snake (aka: “Plumbeous Water Snake” or “Rice Paddy Snake”)

 Jagor’s Water Snake has small dark blotches down its sides.

-Chanard’s Mud Snake has a yellow line down its side and a row of small dark dots above the line.
+Chanard’s Mud Snake has a pale line down its side and a row of small dark dots above the line.

 Sunbeam Snake is iridescent, has a narrow wedge-shaped head, and is whitish-gray on the bottom.

 Red-tailed Pipe Snake has a small head and a barred underbelly.

 Yellow-striped Caecilian lacks scales, has yellow stripes on the side rather than a yellow belly, and has a distinctly non-snake-like head.

 Habitat: Slow-moving rivers, ponds, swamps, rice paddies, and other wetland habitats with stagnant water.
 Forages from dusk until dawn.
 Found on land more often than other water snakes, but rarely far from the water.

 Place in the ecosystem: Feeds on fish and frogs.
 Eaten by larger snakes, large fish, monitors, and wading birds.